Regulation-Code-KF-R

 Reserving Spaces

-Unless exempted specifically in this regulation, individuals or persons reserving space for non-District-sponsored activities must secure a rental agreement through the Rentals Office to provide insurance and make arrangements for security, personnel and equipment.
+Unless exempted specifically in this regulation, individuals reserving space for non-District-sponsored activities must secure a rental agreement through the Rentals Office to provide insurance and make arrangements for security, personnel and equipment.
 This applies even if no fees are charged.

 The lessee shall not possess or use marijuana on any TUSD site or school campus as per A.R.S.
 36-2802, Arizona Medical Marijuana Act.